Micah Freedman (he/him) - Assistant Professor

 Adam Kai Chi Lee (he/him) - PhD student

-I am a first year PhD student studying the migratory behavior of monarch and milkweed butterflies and climate change impacts on their migration in the Freedman Lab.
+I am a PhD student studying the migratory behavior of monarch and milkweed butterflies and climate change impacts on their migration in the Freedman Lab.
 Before joining the Freedman lab, I completed my studies in the University of Hong Kong studying the population genetics of a local distribution of the common swamp pitcher plants.
 When not at work, I enjoy a good hike, playing boardgames, listening to classical music and having rounds of badminton / table tennis matches.

 Your name here?